redlipped-batfish/test/README.md

 alter role admin superuser createrole createdb replication;

-#### THE FOLLOWING COMMANDS SHOULD BE RUN IN psql cli IN ORDER
-#### THIS ASSUMES YOU HAVE PSQL INSTALLED AND A USER CALLED 'admin' WITH A PASSWORD OF 'password123'
+#### THE FOLLOWING COMMANDS SHOULD BE RUN IN psql cli IN ORDER, THIS ASSUMES YOU HAVE PSQL INSTALLED AND A USER CALLED 'admin' WITH A PASSWORD OF 'password123'

 drop table users;